ascholerChemeketa/cs160Reader/_sources/ProgrammingLanguages/MachineLanguages.rst

 These instructions have no real meaning to you, but they are exactly the kind of instructions that a computer expects.
 It only knows how to deal with 0s and 1s, so all of its instructions must be written in binary format.
 A processor's control unit has a format it expects each such instruction to be in: typically a instruction will be a set length, say 16 or 32 or 64 bits and the first few bits will specify what kind of instruction it is.
 These first few bits, known as the **opcode** (operation code), say what general task is to be done - something like "store a number" or "add two numbers".
 The rest of the instruction will contain **operands**, the extra information needed to understand the instruction - things like where to store the number or which two numbers to add.

 The figure below shows how an imaginary computer might interpret an instruction.
-The first 4 bits are the opcode - in this case we are assuming 0001 means "add two values".
+The first 4 bits are the opcode - in this case, we are assuming 0001 means "add two values".
 The next 6 bits specify the memory address of the first number we are adding and the last 6 bits specify the memory address of the second number.

 .. figure:: Images/MachineInstruction.png
     :alt: A machine instruction